An exceptional trip, spanning two of Belize's coral jewels. Visit both Glover's Reef and Lighthouse Reef in one trip. The very best of Belize.

 Meals: Breakfast, Lunch

 After lunch, a motorboat charter picks everyone up for the return trip to the mainland.
-This return journey takes you through Turneffe Atoll across the Belize Barrier Reef, and back to Belize City in the late afternoon.
+This return journey takes you back through Turneffe Atoll across the barrier reef, and arrives in Belize City.
+Expect to be back at the Biltmore Hotel by late afternoon.

 Contact our Trip Planners for hotel reservations in Belize City, Flight & Hotel Packages or to extend your Belize itinerary by combining this trip with another Island Expeditions adventure or extension.